akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-app-intended-for.md

 ## Julia's needs

-Now, let's be focus on Julia's needs about your App.
+Now, let's focus on Julia's needs about your App.

 **If the product is initially created in the ERP:**